Anduin2017/AnduinOS-Docs/Applications/Media-Players/Spotify/Spotify.md

 # Spotify

+!!! tip "AnduinOS Verified App"

+    Spotify is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Spotify is a digital music streaming service that gives you access to millions of songs, podcasts and videos from artists all over the world.

 To install Spotify on AnduinOS, you can run: